 Before starting Level 1, students should already know the alphabet and be able to identify both uppercase and lowercase letters.
 They might have completed the All About Reading Pre-reading program, but that is not required if you have introduced the alphabet and other pre-reading skills in some other fashion.

-In addition to the essential items for AAR, you should also have a 2’ x 3’ magnetic whiteboard for both storing and working with the letter tiles, unless you purchase the Letter Tiles app, which takes the place of the physical letter tiles and magnetic white board.
+In addition to the essential items for AAR, you might also need a 2’ x 3’ magnetic whiteboard for both storing and working with the letter tiles, unless you purchase the Letter Tiles app, which takes the place of the physical letter tiles and magnetic white board.
 Once you have set up your letter tiles and separated the phonogram and word cards, the program is easy to use.
 The scripted lesson plans guide you step by step.
 If you are not familiar with the sounds of the phonograms being taught in a lesson, you can use the Phonogram Sounds app to click on any phonogram to hear the pronunciation.
 (The app for computers and mobile devices can be downloaded from the website.)

 Lessons continue in this fashion, occasionally alerting teachers to strategies for overcoming common problems they might encounter.
 The introduction of letters follows a progression similar to that of other intensive phonics programs, gradually introducing vowels with consonants in a way that allows students to begin reading immediately.